 In 1964 the northern Muslim-dominated government gained independence from British rule.
 It clamped down upon Christian missions.
 This led to the "sudanization" of church work in the country.

-Sudanese Christians Today
+Sudanese and South Sudanese Christians Today

-Several significant problems face the Reformed communities in the Sudan.
+Several significant problems face the Reformed communities in the Sudan and South Sudan.
 The most serious is the lack of trained evangelists, pastors, elders and deacons.
 The majority of church officers and other active workers lacks the most elementary biblical training needed for discipling and building up their own people.
 Those engaged in the training of elders and lay evangelists are under no illusion as to the immensity of the biblical task which they must face.
 It will take serious and active efforts of biblical and theological education over the next 30 years or more to catch up with the needs of the Sudanese churches for trained workers.

-Another matter for fervent prayer is the racial divide among Sudanese Reformed people.
+Another matter for fervent prayer is the racial divide among Sudanese and South Sudanese Reformed people.
 Tribal tensions and conflicts have spilled over into the church.
 Tensions over the distribution of relief materials among factions within the same tribes remind us of similar tensions in the early church as recorded in Acts 6.